Backstage (publication): Relaunches and acquisitions

 In October 2011, media entrepreneur John Amato led Backstage through a spin-off from Prometheus Global Media as part of a new strategic partnership, with the new company being called Backstage, LLC.
 Prometheus shareholder Guggenheim Partners backed the sale.

 In August 2012, Back Stage was relaunched again, with the magazine switching from a tabloid-sized newspaper to a smaller, full-color glossy magazine (and also being slightly rebranded from Back Stage to Backstage).
 The magazine added increased cross-promotion for the resources and utilities on the similarly-redesigned Backstage.com.
 Amato stated readers had requested that the print edition have a smaller form factor to make it easier to take to casting calls, while the redesigned website was meant to "[lead] the user into the products and content that we’ve seen historically be the most helpful for our audience".

 In January 2013, Backstage LLC acquired Sonicbids, a service designed to help musicians find gigs, for $15 million.
 In April 2013, Prometheus Global Media, now fully owned by Guggenheim, bought the remainder of Backstage LLC.
 John Amato was made president of the Billboard Group, a new unit that would oversee Backstage, Billboard, and Sonicbids.
-In December 2013, Backstage and Sonicbids were acquired by RZ Capital.
+Sonicbids was sold to Advance Music Technologies in 2024.

 In December 2016, Backstage expanded its online casting tools and editorial coverage to include a wider international scope, with an initial focus on casting in the United Kingdom.

 In October 2017, Backstage launched its first fully integrated mobile casting app.

 In 2019, Ridgemont Equity Partners invested in Backstage.
 That year, Backstage revamped its online casting platform, adding profiles, new application options, new notification options, Google Maps integration, as well as new review features for employers.

-In February 2021, Backstage acquired StarNow and Mandy Network.
+Between 2019 and 2022, Backstage acquired several creative marketplaces: